AngangGuo/blog/content/posts/2022/Notes - UiPath.md

 * Three targeting methods: Selector, Fuzzy Selector, and Image.

 ### DataTable
+* In DataTables, individual cells can be identified by using the Column name or zero-based index and the row index.
+* The most common activities and methods to create DataTables are:
+  * The Build Data Table Activity
+  * The Read Range Activities
+  * The Read CSV Activity
+  * The Data Scraping Action
+  * The Generate Data Table From Text Activity

 #### `Extract Table Data` Activity
 Extract tabular data from a specific web page(table) or application(Excel)